-The number of people who practice tai-chi has risen massively during the last century, a fact made all the more incredible when major constraints such as the second world war and the political turmoil of the Chinese cultural revolution (which saw many teachers imprisoned and tortured) are taken into account.
+The number of people who practice tai-chi has risen massively during the last century, a fact made all the more incredible when major constraints such as the Second World War and the political turmoil of the Chinese Cultural Revolution (which saw many teachers imprisoned and tortured) are taken into account.
 An inevitable consequence of such rapid expansion is the potential for a reduction of quality as new teachers emerge with lower levels of experience and less understanding.
-The underlying teaching within some systems has become diluted through successive incomplete transmissions and many disregard the martial aspect that underpins the art.
 As a result the importance of lineage can not be over stressed.

 Tai-chi styles are usually named after the family name of the originator.
 Of the five major styles of taiji two were developed by people named Wu though they were unrelated and form distinctly different branches of the evolutionary tree.
 The older of these is sometimes referred to as Wu/Hao or Hao style.

 If you are lucky enough to have a choice then here are some things to bear in mind.